 - A member's immediate family may participate from time to time in

-HSC nonvoting events.
-However, if a family member eligible for
+- However, if a guest or family member eligible for membership under

-membership under Article III, Section B or C participates frequently
+Article III, Section B participates frequently in Club events, then

 - Individuals who are members of an affiliated club are treated as

-members of HSC for the purpose of participation in non-voting HSC events.
+members of the Club for the purpose of participation in non-voting

 ARTICLE IV - DUES